In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 Java is a popular programming language for building various applications, including mobile and web applications, games, and scientific applications.

-Java's syntax is lengthy but readable.
+Java's syntax is verbose but readable.
 A basic Java program is structured inside the main method of a class.

 Hello World Program in Java